 How can you tell your boots are on the way out?

-Most commonly, when they just don’t feel comfy anymore!
+When they just don’t feel comfy anymore.
 Liners will pack out, conform to poor wearing patterns, you have to keep adjusting buckles and/or you can feel your foot moving around when initiating turns.
 Maybe you’ve developed new pressure areas or old ones are worsening.

 Your skiing ability or preference has changed and you need something more appropriate to what runs you are now skiing, hitting the park more or taken up racing.